-Pete Codling has created an exciting artwork inspired by our The God who Speaks theme.
+Pete Codling has created an exciting artwork – Little Bits of God – which is inspired by The God who Speaks theme.
 He’ll be travelling around the country with our Scripture Tour (currently postponed until 2021) so that you can experience the artwork and hear more about his artistic journey from early ideas to completion.

 Here is a short video of Pete at work in his studio in Southsea:

-‘This 2020 commission from Bible Society and the Catholic Bishops’ Conference for ‘The God Who Speaks: The Year of the Word’ has inspired me to create a Byzantine and multi-panel smalti-mosaic.
-It reflects both how God speaks through all ages and all people.
+‘This commission from Bible Society and the Catholic Bishops’ Conference for ‘The God Who Speaks’ initiative has inspired me to create a Byzantine and multi-panel smalti-mosaic.
+It reflects how God speaks through all ages and to all people.
 I take you on a journey through the life of Jesus, Mary, St Jerome, St Matthew and many other biblical figures united through the dynamic of the Trinity.
 In using techniques in mosaic and wood, I reference the translation of the bible through material and imagery as well as through word.

 The idea behind this artwork has challenged me technically as well as artistically.
 My research for this artwork took me to Ravenna and Venice in search of materials, technique and craftmanship.
 It is very detailed and colourful, full of contrast and texture, lots to look at!
 It is relatively small in comparison with my other work, but is certainly a heavy weight in terms of its content and ambition.
 I look forward to sharing it with you all soon.’

 ‘The desire to make a new devotional and beautiful work of art, worthy of the great cathedrals, is felt heavily in my knowledge of art history and my personal experience of seeing the work of the old masters.
 Great artwork that transcends time speaks to us today of both Christianity, and of the bigger human condition in all its cultural forms.